Thursday 05th to Friday 06th September, 2019 (09.00-17.30, both days)

 Lunch and refreshments will be provided over the two days of the walk.

 *Delegates are responsible for their own travel, accommodation and dinner expenses unless there are bursary awardees details on how to apply below.

-As with all TSRF events, we are making a small number of bursaries available on a competitive basis to facilitate the attendance of those who might otherwise struggle to meet the costs of attending.
+As with all SRF events, we are making a small number of bursaries available on a competitive basis to facilitate the attendance of those who might otherwise struggle to meet the costs of attending.

 Bursaries are available for unfunded postgraduate research students and others on the grounds of need.
 Bursary support available to apply for includes; travel funds (limited to £100.00), two nights overnight accommodation (organised by TSRF), and support with childcare (£50.00 per day).

 Applications for a bursary will be via the registration link.